 Origin: The geographic location where a commodity flow originates.

 Production Factor: A fraction used to disaggregate commodity flows on the production side.
-In the FEWSION Database™ v.1.0, multiple production factors are used specific to the economic sector.
+Currently, the FEWSION Database™ uses production factors that are specific to the economic sector.
 Each county within a FAF zone is assigned a fraction equivalent to its percent of the total population.

-Power Sector: In the FEWSION Database™ v.1.0, the power sector is comprised of electric generating stations, which includes thermoelectric and non-thermoelectric facilities (renewable energy sources).
+Power Sector: In the FEWSION Database™, the power sector is comprised of electric generating stations, which includes thermoelectric and non-thermoelectric facilities (renewable energy sources).
 Water is used at thermoelectric generation stations in addition to hydroelectric facilities.

 Resilience: Resilience is a measure of the potential for disruptions in a commodity supply chain.
 The potential for disruption is estimated by determining if a supply chain is overly reliant on a handful of sources, rather than relying on a diverse set of sources.
 Resilience is measured from 0 to 1.
 A score of 0 indicates that a supply chain is heavily reliant on one supplier, and if that supplier is disrupted, it may cause disruptions in supply.
 A score of 1 indicates that a supply chain relies on a diverse set of suppliers equally.